joacopaz/lawnstarter_starwars_api/README.md

 1. Run `composer setup` in the root of this folder to fetch dependencies.

 2. You can run tests to verify integrity with `composer test`.
+If your system is not computing the local pgsql database due to driver issues, please skip this test and run the build.
+You can still perform any task directly in the container to avoid any local environment constraints.

 3.
     - Run `composer build` for running it containerized @ localhost:80